mumbleskates/bilrost/README.md

 #### Deriving `Message` for enums

-`Message` and `DistinguishedMessage` can also be derived for enums that have a corresponding oneof implementation derived.
+`Message` can also be derived for enums that have a corresponding oneof implementation derived.
 They encode and decode as messages that only have up to one field, as if the type was a message that only contains the enum with an appropriate `#[bilrost(oneof(..))]` attribute.

 <details><summary>